nixzhu/Navi/README.md

 # Navi

-Navi design for avatar caching, with style.
+Navi is designed for avatar caching, with style.

 The name of **Navi** from movie [Avatar](https://en.wikipedia.org/wiki/Avatar_(2009_film)).